sz976/masumi-registry-service/README.md

    - PORT: The port to run the server on (default is 3001)
    - UPDATE_CARDANO_REGISTRY_INTERVAL: The interval to update the cardano registry as a cron string
    - UPDATE_CARDANO_DEREGISTER_INTERVAL: The interval to update the cardano deregistered entries as a cron string

-5. In case you need to apply migrations to the database run `yarn prisma:migrate` or `npm prisma:migrate` otherwise run `yarn prisma:generate` or `npm prisma:generate` to generate the prisma client (only works after installing the dependencies via step 3)
-6. In case the database is not yet seeded (and or migrated) please also setup the following variables:
+5. In case the database is not yet seeded (and or migrated) please also setup the following variables:
    - BLOCKFROST_API_KEY: An API Key from [https://blockfrost.io/](https://blockfrost.io/) for the correct blockchain network, you can create this fro free
    - REGISTRY_SOURCE_NETWORK: PREPROD Currently only supports the PREPROD Cardano network
    - REGISTRY_SOURCE_IDENTIFIER_CARDANO: The identifier of the cardano registry source, this is the name of the policy used
    - ADMIN_KEY: The key of the admin user, this key will have all permissions and can create new api_keys
+6. In case you need to apply migrations to the database run `yarn prisma:migrate` or `npm run prisma:migrate` otherwise run `yarn prisma:generate` or `npm run prisma:generate` to generate the prisma client (only works after installing the dependencies via step 3)
 7. In case you want to seed the database now run `yarn prisma:seed` or `npm prisma:seed`

 ## Build & Run